atsb/Doom64EX-Plus/README.md

 But if any contributors wish to help, then GitHub is a better place for it.

+# MOD Support

+For modders, wanting to make their mods for EX+ there are a few things that deviate from ancient EX.

+1. DM_START and DM_END like the remaster, instead of DS_START and DS_END
+2. Graphics tags aren't implemented (like the remaster).
+Instead:
+	a.
+The FIRST tag for graphics MUST BE 'SYMBOLS' (without the quotes)
+	b.
+The END tag for graphics MUST BE 'MOUNTC' (without the quotes) They can be either a tag or a graphic.
+This is due to me not flat-out reading all PNG's in a WAD but instead, to support the official IWAD, I read the content like this to catch all the graphics that EX+ needs, from the IWAD.

+No other changes are needed.

 # Info

 Doom64EX-Plus is a reverse-engineering project aimed to recreate Doom64 as close as possible with additional modding features.